 In my story, "Blowhards on the Bayou", a Mardi Gras float becomes a locked room murder mystery set in New Orleans.
-The book is edited by the fabulous Greg Herran and includes stories from Rambo-creator, David Morrell; best-selling authors Terrie Farley Moran, Alison Gaylin, Elaine Viets, John Floyd, Edith Maxwell, and many more.
-The forward is by mega-best selling scion, Heather Graham.
+The book is edited by the Greg Herren and includes stories from Rambo-creator, David Morrell; best-selling authors Terrie Farley Moran, Alison Gaylin, Elaine Viets, John Floyd, and Edith Maxwell.
+The forward is by Heather Graham.
+The drink Kerry Hammond created to match the story here and you can buy the book here.

-In this issue of Mystery Weekly Magazine it's Christmas in July for my story, "A Christmas Miracle" when a laid off tech worker resorts to burglary to get his sick son Christmas presents.
-Of course the theft isn't as easy as he thinks when he finds a dead body.
+It's Christmas in July for my story, "A Christmas Miracle" when a laid off tech worker resorts to burglary to get his sick son Christmas presents.
+Of course this theft isn't going to be as easy as he hopes, especially when he finds a dead body.

 I got the idea from two sources - a magazine article that talked about how burglars select houses to rob and my family's habit of making up stories about people we don't know by their choice of outdoor Christmas decor.
 I had so much fun writing this story that I even came up with a drink to match .